Kirubelabr/reactify-assembly/README.md

 I've added data fetching using API calls to get few data from server which is in my local machine.
 You might not be able to `sign-in` or get any data access for the moment.
 I did this to avoid using `json-server` and I wanted to include `Authentication` and `Authorization` methods in the app.
 So, it'll feel a real world application.

+## Technologies Used

+* React - V17
+* Antd - for UI elements
+* TailwindCSS - as CSS utility
+* Craco - to override React configurations (and also to look fancy lol)
+* React router dom - for page navigation
+* axios - for API call

 ### Finally

 If you had anything to say reach out to me with my personal email address `kirubelabr@gmail.com`.